 There is a fixed procedure for placing a nature area under the protection of Natura 2000.
 First, the Netherlands registers the area with the European Union.
-Then the Minister for Agriculture designates it a Natura 2000 area, by issuing a ‘designation order’.
+Then the Minister of Economic Affairs designates it a Natura 2000 area, by issuing a ‘designation order’.
 Eventually, the provincial authority, which is responsible for implementing nature policy, will draw up and officially adopt a management plan, in collaboration with all those involved with the area in question.

 Public consultation on Natura 2000 designation orders and management plans

 Public consultation takes place before Natura 2000 designation orders and management plans are finalised.
 Members of the public may give their opinion on draft designation orders, draft amendment orders and draft management plans.
 Once these documents have been finalised, it is still possible to lodge an appeal.
 Designation orders and management plans can be accessed online.